Congo demands sanctions on Rwanda, Uganda over rebels

 "We've taken note of this report which confirms what we already know about Rwanda and contains new information about Uganda ...
 We're in contact with our neighbours in Uganda over these very serious allegations," he said.

-While Kinshasa has regularly accused Kigali of meddling in Congo since an interim report in June revealed Rwandan links to the rebels, Uganda has up to now played a key role in the search for a regional solution.
+While Kinshasa has regularly accused Kigali of meddling in Congo since an interim report in June revealed Rwandan links to the rebels, Uganda has recently played a central role in attempts to broker a negotiated settlement to the conflict.

+Uganda's deputy minister for foreign affairs rejected the report on Wednesday, saying allegations the country was supporting M23 were "rubbish, rubbish, rubbish".

-"The leaking of the report by the Panel of "Experts" can only be in bad faith and intended to cause mischief and undermine the regional efforts to find a durable solution to the conflict in Eastern DRC," said Okello Oryem, Uganda's deputy minister for foreign affairs.
+"The leaking of the report by the Panel of "Experts" can only be in bad faith and intended to cause mischief and undermine the regional efforts to find a durable solution to the conflict in Eastern DRC," Okello Oryem told reporters at a news conference in Kampala.

-Oryem complained that Kampala had not been given an opportunity to respond to the charges.
+Oryem added Uganda had been denied an opportunity to respond to the "fabricated allegations" through the U.N.
+Security Council's established procedures.

+Nearly half a million people have been displaced due to the fighting between M23 and the Congolese army this year.

+Rwanda twice invaded its much larger western neighbour in the late 1990s in what it said was the pursuit of Hutu fighters responsible for a 1994 genocide that killed around 800,000 Rwandan Tutsis and moderate Hutus.

 Uganda also sent troops across the border during a 1998-2003 war in the region that left millions dead.

-(Additional reporting by Elias Biryabarema in Kampala and Jenny Clover in Kigali; Writing by David Lewis and Joe Bavier; Editing by Jon Hemming)
+(Additional reporting by Elias Biryabarema in Kampala; Reporting by Jonny Hogg; Writing by Joe Bavier; Editing by Jon Hemming)